p3palazzo/comparative-histories/paper.md

 Consider, for example, the following statements drawn from each of our sources (my italics):

-> Another refinement was making all the columns slope slightly inwards,
+> Another refinement [in Greek columns] was making all the columns slope
-> *so as to give an idea of strength and support to the whole.*
+> slightly inwards, *so as to give an idea of strength and support to
-> [@fergusson:1855illustrated1, 269]
+> the whole.* [@fergusson:1855illustrated1, 269]

 > The main entrance [of the English Gothic church] was frequently by a
 > south-western porch, *acting as a screen against the cold winds*...